-How to grow a giant Achatina at home.
+How to grow giant Achatina at home.
 How to care for snails at home

-Cats and dogs are no longer surprising, people want to have more exotic animals at home.
-But if not everyone can afford a tiger cub or a raccoon, then almost anyone can afford insects or mollusks.
-Lovers of domestic animals liked snails.
+Cats and dogs are no longer surprising; people want to have more exotic animals at home.
+But if not everyone can afford a tiger cub or a raccoon, then almost everyone can afford insects or mollusks.
+Lovers of domestic animals will like snails.
 In this article we will talk about them, write what snails eat and how to care for them.

 Achatina - land snails

-This is a giant gastropod mollusk living in large numbers in areas with a tropical climate: Africa, India, Thailand, Sri Lanka and being an active pest of agricultural land there.
+This is a giant gastropod that lives in large quantities in areas with a tropical climate: Africa, India, Thailand, Sri Lanka and is an active pest of agricultural land there.

-Shellfish ruthlessly destroy crops of green spaces and sugar cane, for which they are listed as the most dangerous species.
+Mollusks mercilessly destroy crops of green spaces and sugar cane, for which they are included in the list of the most dangerous species.

-At present, thanks to the active struggle, their reproduction and distribution is practically stopped.
-But not everywhere Achatins are so disliked, in European countries and in Russia they are treated differently, not only are they not destroyed, these amazing animals are bred as pets.
+Currently, thanks to active control, their reproduction and spread has been practically stopped.
+But not everyone loves Achatina so much, in European countries and in Russia they are treated differently, not only are they not destroyed, these amazing animals are bred as pets.

-And they are really amazing, which is why they have taken root in our country.
-In appearance, the snail is similar to those familiar to us, but its size is amazing, the length of the shell of some individuals is more than 20 centimeters.
+And they are truly amazing, which is why they have taken root in our country.
+In appearance, the snail is similar to those familiar to us, but its size is amazing; the length of the shell of some individuals is more than 20 centimeters.

 What do street snails eat?

-So, you have decided to adopt a snail as a pet.
-It is not always easy to get Achatins, it is easier to find ordinary ones on the street.
-Therefore, here we will write what those who are found in the grass in the forest or in other places eat.
+So, you have decided to get yourself a snail as a pet.
+It’s not always easy to get Achatina; it’s easier to find ordinary ones on the street.
+Therefore, here we will write what those that are found in the grass in the forest or in other places feed on.

 Usually this plant foods that grow in their habitat: